humansinstitute/BitcoinForHumans/StableCurrency.md

-# The CYM - A community based bitcoin collateralised stable coin
+# The CYM - A community based bitcoin collateralised StableBond (like a stablecoin but not)

 An alternative idea for creation of stable coins, which instead of utilising a “bearer token” is bitcoin based and utilises markets to manage pegs against a price feed.